 The Enemy Within

 A Buddhist monk once said to me, ”The greatest success you can achieve is the ability to win over oneself”.
 I cannot agree more with that statement.
-We are the only one responsible on the outcome of any situation we’re in both mentally and physically.
+We are the only one responsible for the outcome of any situation we’re in both mentally and physically.

 Poor self-esteem can convince us of many things.
 It blocks us from succeeding, stops us from trying in case we experience rejection, setbacks, or even soul-destroying failure.
 These feelings can persuade us to retreat from life, preventing us from experiencing the richness life has to offer.
 Low self-esteem can even trigger depression.

 Self-esteem is our internal mirror onto our consciousness.
 It affects how we perceive ourselves and how we interact with others, family, friends, lovers or work colleagues or acquaintances we encounter as we live our lives.
 In fact, it shapes how we engage with the world around us.
-Few topics have generated so much light and heat and so many conflicting theories as the causes of low self-esteem.
+Few topics have generated so much light and heat and so many conflicting theories as to the causes of low self-esteem.

 Automatic Negative Thoughts